 - Development of information on state approaches and authorities.

 - Transfer of lessons learned by various stakeholders to improve existing management practices.

 - Other issues the Agency wishes to bring to the workgroup’s attention.

-We are collaborating with state agencies and the North American Pollinator Campaign Exit to advance education and training modules in pesticide applicator certification courses.
+EPA maintains a Memorandum of Understanding with Pollinator Partnership, an organization dedicated to improving the health and survival of all pollinator species.
+EPA also collaborates with state agencies and the North American Pollinator Protection Campaign, coordinated by Pollinator Partnership, to advance education and training modules in pesticide applicator certification courses.
 Several states have implemented best management practices, and more are underway.

 - Organisation for Economic Cooperation and Development's Pesticide Effects on Insect Pollinators working group.
 See Managing Risk to Insect Pollinators.

 - International Commission on Plant Pollinator Relationships.